5G spectrum positions offer a roadmap for regulators

 1. 5G needs a significant amount of new harmonised mobile spectrum so defragmenting and clearing prime bands should be prioritised.
-Regulators should aim to make available 80-100 MHz of contiguous spectrum per operator in prime 5G mid-bands (i.e. 3.5 GHz) and around 1 GHz per operator in millimetre wave bands (i.e. 26/28 GHz).
+Regulators should aim to make available 80-100 MHz of contiguous spectrum per operator in prime mid-bands (e.g. 3.5 GHz) and around 1 GHz per operator in high-bands (e.g. mmWave spectrum).

 4. Exclusively licensed spectrum should remain the core 5G spectrum management approach.
 Spectrum sharing and unlicensed bands can play a complementary role.